 The most crucial significant point and the most challenging task are to predict the rise and fall of the stock.
 The buyer, who is interested in buying the shares with the ultimate goal and objective of making more money, when he or she perceives that the company started performing well and expected to rise in the future.

 Investors invest in the stock of the companies and hold them for the longer period until they perceive the best time to sell off and get the best returns.
 However, the traders, who invest in stock through IPO, sell off the stock in the form of shares after their expected returns are obtained.
 There is also another instance when the seller wants to sell off the shares of the company, in which they have invested.
 Sellers become more and more aggressive to sell off the shares when the prices of the particular stocks are lowered and go down.

 Apart from the buying and selling of the shares by each of the investor, there is another benefit of buying the shares in companies, like mature and established companies.
 These companies pay the regular monetary benefit in the form of the dividend.
 The dividend is the money paid to the shareholder, from the profit of the enterprise.

 The shareholder possesses another benefit, which is in the form of the vote.
-The shareholder, after buying the shares of the specific company, can use the voting rights, multiplied the number of shares he or she has bought.
-All the key point is keeping an eye on the regular performance of the company and buy and sell at the right time.
+The shareholder, after buying the shares of the specific company, can use the voting rights, multiplied the number of shares he or she has acquired.
+All the critical point is keeping an eye on the regular performance of the company and buy and sell at the right time.